Devnol/Miini-hwkit/WiiNiidSDii/ReadMii.md

 10. Close your Wii mini without putting in the disc drive.

 11. You are done!
 Enjoy your new SD card slot. :)

+### FOR FURTHER SUPPORT JOIN THE WII MINI HACKING DISCORD SERVER